 As far as science horror goes -from the opening edge of The Amazing Dr. Clitterhouse -frames smoky bubbling flasks.
 Gothic science horrors would be replete with such laboratory paraphernalia.

 The film stars the extraordinarily versatile Edward G. Robinson as Dr. T.S.
-Clitterhouse, co-stars Claire Trevor as the marvelous self-sufficient crime boss Jo Keller.
-And Humphrey Bogart as mean as spit ‘Rocks’ Valentine.
+Clitterhouse, and co-stars Claire Trevor as the marvelous self-sufficient crime boss Jo Keller.
+And Humphrey Bogart is as mean as spit ‘Rocks’ Valentine.

-Included in the fabulous cast of characters actors are many other beloved Warner Bros. stock players.
+Included in the fabulous cast of characters and actors are many other beloved Warner Bros. stock players.
 Alan Jenkins as Okay, Donald Crisp as Inspector Lane, Gale Page as Nurse Randolph, Henry O’Neill as Judge, John Litel as the Prosecuting Attorney, Thurston Hall as Grant, Maxie Rosenbloom as Butch, Bert Hanlon as Pat, Curt Bois as Rabbit, Ward Bond as Tug, Vladimir Sokoloff as Popus.

 The film Warner Bros. released in 1938 is an adaption of a British play performed on stage in London a few years earlier with Sir Cedric Hardwicke in the title role.

 Apparently, Edward G. Robinson wasn’t happy with his role in the film, and Humphrey Bogart liked it even less, referring to it as The Amazing Dr. Clitoris.
 Both actors appeared in three other gangster films where they played adversaries –Bullets and Ballots (1936), director Michael Curtiz’s Kid Galahad (1937), and Brother Orchid (1940).